volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 First and foremost, you have to decide if you are going to use the boilerplate (provided by the React team - **[create-react-app](https://github.com/facebook/create-react-app)** or any other available) or set up the project by yourself.

-*Unless you are en experienced React developer, I recommend to use CRA.*
+*Unless you are en experienced React developer, I recommend using CRA.*

 Creating React application using CRA is as simple as executing one command: